Student Visa | London Film Academy

 Student Visa

-Any international student planning to study full-time in the UK for more than six months will need to apply for a Student visa i.e., BA (Hons) Filmmaking, MA Filmmaking, MA Screenwriting or the Filmmaking Diploma courses.
+Any international student planning to study full-time in the UK for more than six months will need to apply for a Student visa i.e., BA (Hons) Filmmaking, MA Filmmaking or the MA Screenwriting courses.

 For further information on Student visas visit the UK Visas and Immigration (UKVI) website.
 This information on this page is correct at the time of publication however it is the student’s responsibility to ensure that they have checked the current guidance.